surajitstat/ramganga/about.md

-Ramganga is a collaboration between two leading UK universities, one leading Indian University and two UK research institutes.
+The Ramganga Water Quality Fusion project is a collaboration between two leading UK universities, one leading Indian University and two UK research institutes.
 The consortium includes researchers with expertise in statistics, environmental modeling and  remote sensing. (to be edited)

 ## Team
 ### University of Glasgow